Save5Bucks/rust-hide-screen-on-death/README.md

 - To enable: Install Visual Studio Build Tools, then run `npm i iohook`
 - Alternatively, rely on death detection only (most streamers prefer this)

+**Q: What is Respawn Delay and why do I need it?**
+- The app may detect your respawn faster than the game clears the screen
+- Without a delay, coordinates/location might briefly flash on stream during the transition
+- Default 200ms delay provides a safe buffer to ensure the game UI has fully transitioned
+- Adjust higher (300-500ms) if you still see brief flashes
+- Adjust lower (100-150ms) if the delay feels too long

+**Q: My coordinates/location still show briefly when I respawn?**
+- Increase the Respawn Delay value (try 300ms or 500ms)
+- The app works faster than the game UI transitions
+- Higher delay = more protection, but slightly longer scene switch

 ### Performance Issues

 **Q: App causing lag or high CPU usage?**